Newman stout in first start since April 12.

 Smith also was instrumental in creating Baylor's first baseball support group, Heart of the Order, with a current membership of more than 300.

-Smith, 52, is married to the former Melinda Newcom of Fort Worth.
+Smith, 54, is married to the former Melinda Newcom of Fort Worth.
 Melinda, also a Baylor graduate, was a Baylor yell leader from 1981 to 1983.
-They have two sons, Ryan (20) -- a sophomore on the Baylor baseball team -- and Case (18) -- who has signed to play on Baylor's 2014 baseball squad.
+They have two sons, Ryan (22) -- a redshirt junior on the Baylor baseball team -- and Case (20) - a redshirt freshman on the Baylor baseball team.